Continue without accepting

 Chief Happiness Officer (CHO).
-This post, which appeared in Silicon Valley start-ups 15 years ago, caused a lot of ink to flow when it arrived on our side of the Atlantic.
+This post, which appeared in Silicon Valley start-ups 15 years ago, was much in the news when it arrived on our side of the Atlantic.
 Often caricatured as a “nice organizer”, the CHO actually has a multi-faceted role.
 A beacon in the plethora of information and services made available, a link between teams, managers and leaders and a real-time pulse of the social climate, the job of Chief Happiness Officer is like a super toolbox of good - to be in business.

 To the point of being able to be replaced by an all-in-one application?